Aronno1920/NetCore-WebAPI-OWASP-API-Security/README.md

 # NetCoreAPI (OWASP API Security)
-Welcome to ".NetCore WebAPI using OWASP API Security Top Ten!"
+Welcome to "OWASP API Security Top Ten and Beyond!"
+The objective of this course is to help students become API security professionals and to be able to identify and reduce API-related security risks.
+OWASP API Security Top Ten and Beyond! is meant to help improve the skills of bug bounty hunters, developers, penetration testers, organizational leadership, and anyone else interested in learning about API security.

 ## What is OWASP?